Dreadbot/Dreadbots2024/README.md

 # Dreadbots 2024
-Project for the 2024 season crescendo!
+Project for FIRST Robotics Competition: Crescendo

 See the orphan branch `vision` for all apriltag and note detection code.